 In a car accident insurance claim or lawsuit, maximum medical improvement means:

-You can file an insurance claim and lawsuit before you reach MMI.
-In fact, you should notify your own insurance company and the at-fault party's car insurance company about the accident and that you intend to pursue a claim for your injuries as soon as possible and you should find out the deadline for filing a car accident lawsuit (called the "statute of limitations") in your state.
-If you wait too long and miss the statute of limitations deadline, your case will likely be dismissed and you won't be able to compensation for your losses in court.
+You should also find out the deadline for filing a car accident lawsuit (called the "statute of limitations") in your state.
+If you wait too long and miss the statute of limitations deadline, your case will almost certainly be dismissed and you won't be able to seek compensation for your losses in court.

 If you have questions about whether you've reached MMI, talk to a car accident lawyer.
-A lawyer can help you figure out the value of your claim, negotiate with the insurance adjuster, and advocate for you in court.
+A lawyer can help you figure out the value of your claim, negotiate with the insurance adjuster, and fight for you in court.

 Learn more about how an attorney can help with your car accident claim.
 You can also connect with a lawyer directly from this page for free.